yuliang-shi/trme/README.md

 Within the "trmd" package, the main function is **"trme" only working for missing exposure**.
 After installation, to understand how to use the "trme" main function, please run the following codes. **We strongly suggest users to read the detailed instruction and try the example codes carefully.**
 ```
+##attach the package and read the instructions of trme function
 library("trmd")
 help(trme)
 ```
 If the ``devtools" does not work, 1) check and update your R version, 2) check your path, and 3) restart your computer or R. If it still doesn’t work, try the following commands:
 ```